African Civet

 pup

-African civets are really only seen together during mating, which suggests that they might be polygynous.
+African civets are only seen together during mating, which suggests that they might be polygynous.
 August to January, the warm, wet summer months, is when mating takes place, this time being favored due to the large numbers of insects.
 Females have 2 or 3 litters during a year, with gestation lasting for 60 to 71 days.
 Litters contain one to four young, and they are born in a nest made in a hollow tree trunk or a hole.
-Civet babies generally have fur when they are born, and are quite mobile.
+Civet babies are covered in dark, short fur.
 They can crawl at birth, and their hind legs support their body when they are 5 days old.
 They begin to leave the nest from 17-18 days, and at about 2 weeks they show their first indication of play behavior.
 The cubs each feed on their mother’s milk for about 6 weeks, then begin eating solid food, before weaning takes place at 14 to 16 weeks.
-A female African civet attains maturity at around the age of 1 year, while males attain it earlier, from 9 to 12 months.
+A female African civet attains reproductive maturity at around 1 year of age, while males start to breed earlier, from 9 to 12 months of age.

 Population